variani/finemapr/README.md

 By using `finemapr`, your input files are automatically prepared for each tool, the analysis workflow is tool-independent; and exploration of fine-mapping results is powered by R in printing/plotting/data export.

+**Note**: the package is still under development and its current version is not stable.
+The current works aims at switching from `run_<tool>` functions to a more general one, [finemapr](https://github.com/variani/finemapr/blob/master/R/finemapr.R).
+The later function makes use of S3 method dispatch features.
+Thus, use this package with caution until the stable release.

 ## Tool-independent analysis workflow

 ```r